-The IHA is also required to obtain the Income Report for each household.
+The IHA will begin with the highest level of verification techniques.
+The IHA is required to access the EIV system and obtain an Income Report for each household.
 The IHA is required to maintain the Income Report in the tenant file along with the form HUD-50058 and other supporting documentation to support income and rent determinations for all mandatory annual reexaminations of family income and composition.